wgregoryii/DocProcessingTest/README.md

 # DocProcessingTest
-This is for placing files for testing
+This is for placing files for testing OCI exceptions logic.